Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-three-project-requirements.md

 -  **Write DRY code.**

 - In a SPA, communication with the backend is via AJAX.
 Build **RESTful APIs to CRUD your data entities (resources)** and perform other functionality via AJAX.
-In a React app, those AJAX calls should be made from "service" modules, not components.
+In a React app, the best practice for AJAX related logic should be organized in "service" modules, not component modules.

 - **Be consistent** with your code style.